 Standard Bodies set the project design, implementation, monitoring, verification and reporting criteria against which a project's GHG emission reductions or removal activities and/or environmental and social Co-Benefits can be certified or verified.
 In the voluntary markets, a number of independent and competing Standard Bodies have emerged with the intent to increase credibility in the marketplace.
-Some of the Standards that are more commonly used and internationally recognized include the VCS administered by Verra, Gold Standard and Puro.earth.
+Many of the Standard Bodies are non-profit organizations.
+The most commonly used and internationally recognized standards include the VCS administered by Verra, Gold Standard and Puro.earth.
 Currently, the Company has streaming and royalty agreements in place for projects that are certified or expected to be certified by Verra, Gold Standard, Puro.earth and CAR.
-Many of the Standard Bodies are non-profit organizations.
-The following table provides a general overview of each of these standards.